nrfconnect/sdk-nrf/doc/nrf/libraries/caf/buttons.rst

 For example, if the configuration file looks as described in the `Configuration`_ section of this documentation, an event :c:struct:`button_event` with the :c:member:`button_event.key_id` value equal to ``0x0083`` indicates the following information:

-* The button row pin is connected to the gpio that is at index 3 in the ``row`` array from the configuration file.
+* The button row pin is connected to the GPIO that is at index 3 in the ``row`` array from the configuration file.
   That is, the row port and pin are ``1`` and ``14``, respectively.
-* The button column pin is connected to the gpio that is at index 1 in the ``col`` array from the configuration file.
+* The button column pin is connected to the GPIO that is at index 1 in the ``col`` array from the configuration file.
   That is, the column port and pin are ``0`` and ``24``, respectively.

 Power management states